yagrawl/scribbles/content/blog/hoisting-in-javascript/index.md

 ---
 title: Hoisting in Javascript
 date: "2017-08-01T22:12:03.284Z"
+time: "4 mins"
+description: How function declarations/variables get ‘moved’ to the top.
 ---

 The term _Hoisting_ is used in a lot of JavaScript blogs to explain identifier